angusbarrett/Question3/README.md

 # Question-3

 This repository contains an analysis of average monthly rainfall in Melbourne and Oxford from 1855 to 2015.
+I carried this analysis out as part of the MBiol Year 3 Computing Skills GitHub assignment.

 The materials used are provided in the directory `rainfall`